 Your Razer mouse may freeze when Allow this computer to turn off this device setting is selected for USB controllers.
 To see if this is the culprit, you can try turning off this feature:

 1) Right-click the start menu in the bottom left corner of your desktop, and select Device Manager.

 2) Expand the Universal Series Bus controllers category.

-3) Right click a USB controler and select Properties.
+3) Right-click a USB controller and select Properties.

 4) Go to the Power Management tab, and deselect Allow this computer to turn off this device to save power option if it’s selected.

 5) Click OK.

 6) Deselect the option for the rest of the USB controllers.